TheAcharya/MarkerData-Website/docs/Databases/notion-prerequisite.md

 1. Login to your [Notion](https://www.notion.so/login) account via a web browser.
 2. Find and copy the entire `token_v2` value including `v02%3Auser_token_or_cookies%` from your Notion session.

+!!!info Info
+Your Notion v2 Token should start with `v02%3Auser_token_or_cookies%...` !!!

 ==- Safari
 Enable Web Inspector